 The purpose of packing ahead for a long road trip is to leave room for error.
 It is difficult to pack clothing, toiletries, gear, food, and other essentials for multiple people without leaving something behind.
 Have the car mostly packed to have less to do the day of, which will leave time to grab last minute items.

 It seems of course, despite our best planning, we either overpack or underpack!
 I am trying to get better with overpacking.
-Adding all the baby things and things for multiple kids pile up really fast.
-Pretty soon you can’t see out of the rear view mirrow.
-What is even more frustrating is when half of those things don’t get used.
-I am currently working on a generic checklist for road trips and will be adding this in soon!
+All the baby essentials and things for a family piled up really fast and pretty soon we couldn’t see out of the rear view mirror.
+What is even more frustrating is when half of those things don’t even get used.

 4. Leave in the middle of the night